wp-plugins/adrotate-switch/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.2 =
+* NOTE: Older versions of AdRotate (Pro) are no longer supported!
-* Updated links for new AdRotate website
+* Support for AdRotate Pro 3.12.4 and newer
-* Updated links for manuals and support
+* Support for AdRotate Free 3.11.2 and newer
+* Support for 'Simple Ads Manager'

 == Screenshots ==